psychemedia/island-storynotes/john_the_painter.md

 The regular and exact manner in which the witnesses were called upon, and the compact form in which the evidence was adduced, did Mr. Dyson, the solicitor to the Admiralty, and sir John Fielding (by the industry of the first of whom, and by the advice of the second, the whole business of this important national prosecution was conducted) infinite credit.

 https://britishnewspaperarchive.co.uk/viewer/bl/0000071/17770315/070/0004
-Ipswich Journal - saturday 15 March 1777
+Ipswich Journal - Saturday 15 March 1777

 [another long report]